 In the case of no project option, all foreseeable negative impacts as a result of the construction and operation of the IWMC can be avoided.
 However, no project option would also mean continuation of the current state of waste management in the island (See Section 1.6).
 The people would continue to engage in unsustainable waste management practices.
 The island would not have an approved demarcated waste management area, waste would continue to be burned in open areas, and kitchen waste would continue to be dumped on beaches, lagoons and reefs.
 Allowing existing practices to continue would also mean no resource recovery and ultimately all resources getting lost in the "waste".
 Allowing open dumping waste with no management would also mean increasing risks to human health, lowering aesthetic qualities and lowered quality of life.
 The aspiration of the people to move in the path of sustainable development would also be compromised.
-The positive effects of proceeding with the project far outweighs negative impacts associated with the project which can be managed and kept at an acceptable level.
-Hence, no development option of the project is rejected.
-Table 16 below shows comparison of no development option with the development option at Th.
-Madifushi.
+The positive effects of proceeding with the project far outweighs negative impacts associated with the project is rejected.
+Table 17 below shows comparison of no development option with the development option at Th.
+Thimarafushi.